aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-11-akka-actors-2.md

 ```

 Here we have some pattern matching again.
 Since *Map* from Scala Collections returns *Option[T]*, we are able to pattern match against it.
-If there is some value we will get *Some(value)* and if value is absent we will get *None*.
+If there is some value we will get *Some(value)* and if value the is absent we will get *None*.
 To learn more about *Option type* check [this](https://www.scala-lang.org/api/current/scala/Option.html).

 And that is a full implementation of a *Worker Actors*, simple as that.
-But to improve our actor design, let's remove the state variable, and just pass it through behaviour, like this:
+But to improve our actor design, let's remove the state variable, and just pass it through behavior, like this:

 ```scala
 override def receive: Receive = process(Map.empty)